scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 This also makes PHCpack accessible from Jupyter notebooks, including a JupyterHub server available online [Pascal]_.

-The meaning of *solving* evolved from computing approximations, to all isolated solutions, to the numerical irreducible decomposition of the solution set.
+*Solving* a system has evolved in meaning, from computing approximations of all its isolated solutions, to finding the numerical irreducible decomposition of the solution set.
 The numerical irreducible decomposition includes not only the isolated solutions, but also the representations for all positive dimensional solution sets.
 Such representations consist